tandocaileen/studio/src/blueprint.md

 - **Dashboard**:
   - View a high-level financial overview with key metrics.
   - **"Endorsed Units with Incomplete Details" Tab**: A prioritized work queue of endorsed units that require insurance and control details before a CA can be generated.
   - **"Motorcycle Fleet" Tab**: A comprehensive table of all motorcycles in the system.
+The view defaults to "Unendorsed" units (`Incomplete` or `Ready to Register` status) to help prioritize units for the next step.
 - **Receive MC Docs**:
   - From the dashboard, they can access a dialog to confirm the bulk reception of motorcycle documents.
 - **Motorcycle Management**: